Melisayunis/MelisaYunis/README.md

-### Hi 👋, I'm Melisa
+### Hi 👋, I'm Melisa, I’m a Java developer, specialized in manual and automated testing.

 ---

 ### About me

-- I work as a Java Backend Developer
+- I am currently looking for a job as a tester.
-- I am passionate about learning
+- I am passionate about constantly learning and being able to challenge myselfin implementing projects.
-- I’m currently learning Testing manual and automation
+- I’m currently learning Serenity
 - Contact me via ![Linkedin](https://www.linkedin.com/in/melisa-yunis/) or <a href="mailto:yunismelisa@gmail.com">yunismelisa@gmail.com</a>

 <div align="left">